ch0min/piggy_budget_app/README.md

 -  CHANGE DATES ON CREATED_ATS WHEN WE ADD MONTHS

 MINOR BUGS:
+-  If you edit an existing transaction and tap out, and then click New transaction, then it will placehold the existing one.
 -  Sometimes when you login you will quickly see the CompleteProfile Screen.

 **_ SECURITY TEST _**